List of New Hampshire historical markers (76–100): . Henry Wilson – Vice President of the United States

 "Born in Farmington February 16, 1812, Jeremiah Jones Colbath, this self-educated farm boy changed his name when of age to Henry Wilson.
 He became a teacher, member of Congress, United States Senator and took office as Vice President under President Ulysses S. Grant March 4, 1873.
 He suffered a stroke and died in the Vice President's chambers in the Capitol, November 22, 1875."

+Note: this marker was erected in 1975.